 In addition to these formal inquiries, Celestica has been working closely on year 2000 issues with those third parties with which Celestica has significant relationships, including, in particular, significant customers and suppliers.
 Mutual testing of electronic data interfaces between Celestica and its significant customers and suppliers is being performed in an effort to ensure their year 2000 compliance.

 Contingency Plans

-Celestica is developing contingency plans for potential year 2000 failures.
-Celestica intends to develop, where practicable, contingency plans for all mission critical processes.
-Celestica plans to complete these contingency plans by September 1999.
+Celestica has developed contingency plans for potential year 2000 failures.
+Celestica has developed, where practicable, contingency plans for all mission critical processes.
+Celestica plans to review these contingency plans and test by September 1999.

 Estimated Costs